-Our results clearly show an approximate 2° difference in AA alignment angles measured using a 1P compared to a 2P method (figures 3).
+Our results show an approximate 2° difference in AA alignment angles measured using a 1P compared to a 2P method (figures 3).
 There are often difficulties identifying the tibial spine base (KJC1) and tips mid-point (KJC2) due to indistinct tibial spines and/or tibial spine osteophytes.
-Although KJC3 requires exclusion of marginal tibial osteophytes on the tibial plateau, if present these are easily excluded compared to osteophytes located on or around the tibial spines.
-Although this study does not explain the mechanism of these differences, to our knowledge there are no other studies examining this therefore this highlights the importance of using bespoke cut-points according to methodology chosen.
+Although KJC3 requires exclusion of marginal tibial osteophytes on the tibial plateau, if present these are easy to exclude compared to osteophytes located on or around the tibial spines.
+Although this study does not explain the mechanism of these differences, to our knowledge there are no other studies examining this, which highlights the importance of using bespoke cut-points according to the methodology chosen.

-Previous comparative AA versus MA alignment studies have used AA alignment as a continuous measurement in their analyses, with angles less than 180° considered varus and angles greater than 180° considered valgus (14, 17-19)(14, 17-19).
-However, when using association with clinical outcomes, our preferred method of choice, to define cut-points, a U-shaped relationship between AA alignment and SRKOA was observed therefore bespoke AA alignment categories were required.
-Some AA alignment studies (8, 20, 21, 41)(8, 20, 21, 25) that used alignment categories in their analyses have applied a valgus offset angle to the varus <178.5°, neutral 178.5-180° and valgus >180° categories described in Moreland’s (42)(42) seminal paper examining MA alignment in 25 healthy males aged 30, this was not deemed applicable to this AA alignment all female elderly cohort.
-We therefore used a technique developed by Heim (43)(40), to determine new appropriate alignment categories for varus / neutral / valgus knees for both 1P and 2P methods based on the association with SRKOA (figure 4).
-For the 1P method the cut-point values remained the same, as used in Colebatch’s study (16)(16): varus <178°, neutral 178 -182° and valgus >182°.
-For the 2P method the new suggested cut-point values were varus <180°, neutral 180 - 185° and valgus >185° as lower QIC values in table 4 indicated they were a better fit for SRKOA and RKOA outcomes.
+Previous comparative AA versus MA alignment studies have used AA alignment as a continuous measurement in their analyses, with angles less than 180° considered varus and angles greater than 180° valgus (14, 17-19).
+However, when using association with clinical outcomes, our preferred method of choice, to define category cut-points, a U-shaped relationship between AA alignment and SRKOA was observed therefore bespoke AA alignment categories were required.
+Some AA alignment studies using alignment categories in their analyses (8, 20, 21, 41) have applied a valgus offset angle to the varus <178.5°, neutral 178.5-180° and valgus >180° categories described in Moreland’s (42) seminal paper examining MA alignment in 25 healthy males aged 30.
+This was not deemed applicable to this AA alignment all female elderly cohort.
+We therefore used a technique developed by Heim (43), to determine new appropriate alignment categories for varus / neutral / valgus knees for both 1P and 2P methods based on the association with SRKOA (figure 4).
+For the 1P method the alignment categories remained the same, as those used in Colebatch’s study (16): varus <178°, neutral 178 -182° and valgus >182°.
+For the 2P method the new suggested alignment categories were varus <180°, neutral 180 - 185° and valgus >185° as lower QIC values in table 4 indicated these were a better fit for SRKOA and RKOA outcomes.

-Varus knees compared to neutral knees were associated with significantly increased risk of SRKOA for the 2P method, with a similar but non-significant association for the 1P method.
-Valgus knees versus neutral knees were not significantly associated with increased risk of SRKOA using either the 2P or 1P method.
-Whereas for RKOA, the 2P method showed significantly increased risk for varus and valgus knees compared to neutral knees, and a similar but non-significant association was seen for the 1P method.
+Varus knees compared to neutral knees were associated with a significant increase in the odds of SRKOA for the 2P method, with a similar but non-significant association for the 1P method.
+Valgus knees versus neutral knees were not significantly associated with an increase in the odds of SRKOA using either the 2P or 1P method.
+For RKOA, the 2P method showed significantly higher odds for varus and valgus knees compared to neutral knees.
+A similar but non-significant association was seen for the 1P method.